The completed chat application

 If we open multiple tabs/windows, we'll see multiple messages in our server console.

 Let's start by storing the information of each client connected to our server.
-To identify each client, we'll ask the users to enter their name in a promt and additionally, we'll save their socket id.
+To identify each client, we'll ask the users to enter their name in a prompt and additionally, we'll save their socket id.
 Modify your chat.js file like this:

 We're using the prompt() method to request the username.
-With socket.emit() we're emitting to our server.
+With socket.emit() we're emitting (sending a message) to our server.
 The first parameter is the event name and the second parameter is the data we're sending, in this case, just the username.
 Using socket.on() we capture events sent from the server to the clients.

 In our server, we have to capture the event like this:

-As you can see, we've added a users object in which we'll store all the users connected.
+As you can see, we've added a users object in which we'll store all the users who are connected.
 To capture the event sent from the client, we use the socket.on() method which receives the data sent from the client, containing the username.
 After we save the user details we emit another event, this time from the server to the client with a welcome message.

-In summary, the most used functions when working with Socket.io are socket.emit(eventName, data) and socket.on(eventName, data) to emit and capture events in both the server and the clients.
+The most used functions when working with Socket.io are socket.emit(eventName, data) and socket.on(eventName, data) to emit and capture events in both the server and the clients.
 As a rule of thumb, just remember to have an socket.on() function for each event you send with socket.emit()